Having problems with zooming in Google Docs?

 Very simple, right?
 But, there are some steps that differ when you’re zooming in Google Docs once you have editor access.

-Shortcuts to Zooming in Google Docs
+How to Zoom in Google Docs Using Shortcuts

 As you’ve noticed with the methods above, the process of zooming in Google Docs depends on the kind of access you have to the file.